Lovesexy: Music

 The theme of the album is the struggle between good and evil.
 God and Satan, virtue and sin (although, with the Gemini character that he developed in 1989, these "sides" may also represent "ego and alter-ego"), the perennial themes of Prince's work, mix as Prince climaxes to "Love is God, God is love, girls and boys love God above" in the song "Anna Stesia".

-Prince refers to Lovesexy as a gospel album.
-It opens with a sermon of sorts; "👁 No", a positive energetic track advising people to be free from their vices and to reject Satan, and affirming his belief in God, while using his bully pulpit to encourage the listener to do the same. "👁 No" is a reworking of a song called "The Ball" from the unreleased Crystal Ball.
-The song ends with a scale of horns and a segue of conversations (originally recorded on "👁 No"'s original version "The Ball" which segued into another song; the "conversations", or background party ambiance, was later used on the Graffiti Bridge album as a segue between "We Can Funk" and "Joy in Repetition") leading to the album's biggest-selling single, "Alphabet St.", which mixes dance music, rock and rap along with playful lyrics about sex, braggadocio, and the heavenly state of feeling "lovesexy".
+Prince referred to Lovesexy as a gospel album.
+It opens with a sermon of sorts; "Eye No", a positive energetic track advising people to be free from their vices and to reject Satan, and affirming his belief in God, while using his bully pulpit to encourage the listener to do the same.
+"Eye No" is a reworking of a song called "The Ball" from the unreleased Crystal Ball.
+The song ends with a scale of horns and a segue of conversations (originally recorded on "Eye No"'s original version "The Ball" which segued into another song; the "conversations", or background party ambiance, was later used on the Graffiti Bridge album as a segue between "We Can Funk" and "Joy in Repetition") leading to the album's biggest-selling single, "Alphabet St.", which mixes dance music, rock and rap along with playful lyrics about sex, braggadocio, and the heavenly state of feeling "lovesexy".
 Next is "Glam Slam", a busy dance track which features Prince's full band.
 It speaks to the uplifting interlude between Prince and a woman, and how, when he fell down, she lifted him.
 It also praises the woman's love and sense of humanity.
 The song ends with an almost classical music string solo (performed on keyboard).
 Ending side one of the vinyl release is "Anna Stesia", a heartfelt confessional number divulging various sins of the flesh, and ends with Prince promising to dedicate his life and music to God.